 Says former Japan resident and Flash Pack adventure pro Henry Cheer

-So, what’s on Henry’s packing list?
+So, what’s on Henry’s packing list for Japan in winter?
 Thermals, base- and mid-layers, puffer jackets, windproof and water-resistant clothing, snow boots with good tread, a woolly hat, touch-screen gloves, hand warmers and a power pack, to start with.

 “Bring a water bottle, too – the air is dry and with the heating inside, you’ll shrivel up and need to keep hydrated,” he adds.
 If you forget anything or get caught short, Japan’s conbini (convenience stores) sell the winter basics.